 Harrison Ford’s work with George Lucas did lead directly to his casting as Han Solo – but not in the way you might think.

 Lucas actually originally paid him to read lines TO the people really auditioning!
 But he did so well that he landed the role of Han Solo himself, and performed the part in Star Wars in 1977, The Empire Strikes Back in 1980 and Return of the Jedi in 1983.

 Now, I admit, I’m not a big Star Wars fan – at least not the original trilogy.
-My husband, Chris, is, and Sarah likes it pretty well.
+My husband, Chris, is, and Ashar likes it pretty well.
 For my part, I think Princess Leia is… well… whiny!
 I’m certainly thrilled to see a female lead in movies from that time, but I am much more the new trilogy/Amidala type.

-That said, here’s something Sarah LOVES: Lego Star Wars.
+That said, here’s something Ashar LOVES: Lego Star Wars.
 Especially Lego Han Solo, who she has as an actual minifigure.
 But even more, she likes to play as his character in Lego Star Wars for Wii, which is one of her all-time favorite games!

 So we owe Harrison Ford for the work he did even before I was born, because it turned into something that we all enjoy now!
 (And in the recently announced NEW Star Wars Episode VII coming out in 2015, Ford has already agreed to reprise Han Solo, so that, I’m excited for!)

 Harrison Ford as Indiana Jones